BioinfoCSM/pyseqtk/README.md

 python>=3.7
 ***
 # Description
-A toolkit for processing FASTA/Q files
+A python implementation of seqtk-lightweigth tools for processing biological sequences in FASTA/Q format.
 # Deployment
 ## clone
 ```